python/cpython/Doc/reference/datamodel.rst

 Below is a list of the types that are built into Python.
 Extension modules (written in C, Java, or other languages, depending on the implementation) can define additional types.
-Future versions of Python may add types to the type hierarchy (e.g., rational numbers, efficiently stored arrays of integers, etc.).
+Future versions of Python may add types to the type hierarchy (e.g., rational numbers, efficiently stored arrays of integers, etc.), although such additions will often be provided via the standard library instead.

 .. index::
    single: attribute